Skip to main content

 Place the node outside of subflows or complex logic that might fail.
 This ensures you can still capture the run details even when other parts of the automation encounter errors.

-Add the node both at the beginning and end of critical flows to capture start and completion times.
+Add the node both at the beginning and end of critical workflows to capture start and completion times.
 This provides a complete picture of execution duration and success/failure status.

-If a subflow might be reused in multiple contexts, add this node to understand its execution context and trace back to the original triggering flow.
+If a subflow might be reused in multiple contexts, add this node to understand its execution context and trace back to the original triggering workflow.

 Important Considerations